128technology/docs/docs/ts_packet_capture.md

  east       1   0.0.0.0/0:0-65535   0.0.0.0/0:0-65535   icmp       unlimited                          0
 ```

 If you specify the service and capture ID via arguments, you will see details of the sessions being captured.
 In the above example you can see that service “west” has an active session on capture `5`.
-The detailed view can be seen below, where it show session “1640858e-fe6a-44cd-b38a-7d479a68418” is actively being captured:
+The detailed view can be seen below, where it shows session “1640858e-fe6a-44cd-b38a-7d479a68418” is actively being captured:

 ```
 >> show session-captures service west id 5